-In order to deliver digital advertising to browsers and devices around the globe, the Converge-Digital Platform is designed to receive and transmit certain types of data, that collectively we call “Platform Data.”
-Platform Data is defined as data generated through the Platform.
+In order to deliver Digital advertising to browsers and devices around the globe, the Converge-Digital Platform is designed to receive and transmit certain types of data.
+Collectively, we call this “Platform Data” i.e. data generated through use of the Converge platform.

 This data includes information about browsers and devices, for example:

 The data the Platform collects from browsers and devices may also be referred to as “HTTP header data”.
 Data contained in the HTTP header, (such as IP Address) is required in order to deliver an ad to a device or browser.

 The Converge platform does NOT allow any data to be passed that has the potential to identify a natural person, such as name, address, phone number, or email address.
 We also contractually prohibit our clients from passing data of this nature in connection with their use of our Platform.

 The GDPR now includes “unique identifiers” within the scope of personal data when combined with certain types of information (including the information that Converge and other AdTech companies typically collect).

 This unique identifier is a sequence of numbers or numbers and letters used as a label that identifies a particular device or browser.
 Converge-Digital assigns a unique identifier (e.g., UUID1234) to every device or browser that interacts with the Platform.

 While Converge cannot identify which individual (or individuals) are using the device or browser in the real world, this unique identifier, combined with the IP Address, is now defined as “personal data”.

 This type of personal data that we collect, represented by unique identifiers, is referred to in the GDPR as “pseudonymized data”.
 The GDPR explicitly recognizes “pseudonymization” as good practice in protecting the interests of individuals, precisely because this practice obscures users who are “in the real world”.